nursultan-a/ms/README.md

 * http://localhost:8083/ratingsdata/users/{userId}: list 2 hardcoded film id and ratings, user id does not matter

-* http://localhost:8888/{microservice}/default: gives {microservice}'s configuration
+* http://localhost:8888/{microservice}/default: This is a CONFIG SERVER and it gives {microservice}'s configuration